Alaxouche/Wunduniik/README.md

 Open `Mod Organizer.exe` and launch `SKSE` through the executables.
 As the modlist is quite big , depending on your pc, it may take some time to load the game. **THIS IS NORMAL DON'T PANIC!** Also I advise you to add Modding folder and Skyrim folder as exeptions in your Antivirus, it may cause some issues and even crashes.

+**Note**: I recommend adding the list to you antivirus exceptions list as it will potentially stop it from interfering.

 ### Configuring MCM

-MCM have been configured thanks to [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719).
-However if you don't like my settings, it's up top you to change them, but with the amount of MCM, it may take some time.
-Here is my configuration for (almost) all MCM:
+ALL MCM's have been pre-configured via [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719), however you can change the settings if you don't like them.

 ## Updating the List